Differences Between WordPress vs Squarespace

 There are two versions of Squarespace available in the market.
 First is the standard version, which is designed for naïve users.
 One need not have any web development skills to use this version.
 Another is the developer’s version, which allows access and manipulation of source code, which allows the addition of greater functionality to Squarespace websites and the creation of templates.
 It is highly suitable for experienced developers.

 WordPress is a powerful and flexible platform.
 Since its open-source, one can modify the source code to do any form of customization.
 With WordPress, when inserting a piece of information, one cannot see what it really looks like on the page until you preview the page or publish it.

 Squarespace is easy for beginners to build websites.
 One can drag and drop the content wherever one wants, make it much more user-friendly to create a website without spending weeks.
-Squarespace drag and drop feature are intuitive, with its style editor make the job easier to change the basic template design elements like font colors, heading size, etc. Templates are pretty, easier to customize and hence easier to operate for newbies.
+Squarespace drag and drop feature is intuitive, with its style editor make the job easier to change the basic template design elements like font colors, heading size, etc. Templates are pretty, easier to customize, and hence easier to operate for newbies.

 Head to Head Comparison of WordPress and Squarespace (Infographics)